noysma/noysma/README.md

 # About Me:
-👨🏻‍💻 MSc student in Data Science & BI at University of Pisa<br>📚 Great interest in full-stack development, artificial intelligence, finance and everything in between.
+👨🏻‍💻 MSc degree in Data Science & BI at University of Pisa<br>📚 Great interest in full-stack development, artificial intelligence, finance and everything in between.

 ### LinkedIn profile: